dotnet-ad/Wires/README.md

 ![Logo](./Documentation/Logo.png)

-Wires is a simple binding library for frameworks that doesn't have built-in binding mecanisms.
+**Wires** is a simple *binding* library for frameworks that doesn't have built-in mecanisms.
 Many choices have been made to have a restrictive base API.
-A wide set of extensions are also package for Xamarin.iOS and Xamarin.Android.
+A wide set of extensions are also packaged for Xamarin.iOS and Xamarin.Android.

 ## Why ?

-Several other solutions exists, but I've experienced a **lot** of memory issues with these : that's why I've decided to initiate my own binding library.
+Several other solutions exist, but I've experienced a **lot** of memory issues with these : that's why I've decided to initiate my own binding library.

 ## Install